stravalib/stravalib/docs/get-started/activities.md

 ## Get a list of Strava activities

-Above you learned how to access a single activity from Strava.
-You can also access a set of activities using the {py:func}`client.get_activities` method.
+You can access multiple activities using the {py:func}`client.get_activities` method.
 This method will return a `BatchedResultsIterator` that you can loop through.

-Below you request activity that were recorded after Jan 1, 2024.
+Below, you request activities that were recorded after Jan 1, 2024.

 ```python
 client.get_activities(after="2024-01-01", limit=5)